Shaloo Rakheja

 • Public Voices Fellow (2023-2024)

-• Selected by the US National Science Foundation and the Ireland Science Foundation to participate in a workshop to "Foster Trans-Atlantic Inter-disciplinary Collaborations" in Semiconductors & Microelectronics (2024)
+• US NSF and the Ireland Sci.
+Foundation to "Foster Trans-Atlantic Inter-Disciplinary Collab." in Semiconductors & Microelectronics, 2024 (2024)

 Public Service Honors